 Features

-While these two products are useful for larger portfolios, property managers looking for more meat-and-potatoes features may come up short.
+While this product is useful for larger portfolios, property managers looking for more meat-and-potatoes features may come up short.
 For example, their accounting software includes general accounting and budgeting, but doesn’t seem to include tax reporting or 1099 filing capabilities directly within their offering.

 Pricing